Hertfordshire County Council elections

 Hertfordshire County Council in England is elected every four years.
-Since the last boundary changes, that took effect for the 2001 election, 77 councillors are elected for single member districts.
+Since the last boundary changes took effect in 2017 there have been 78 electoral divisions electing one councillor each.

-Political control
+Elections

 Summary of the council composition, click on the year for full details of each election.

-Leadership

-The leaders of the council since 1995 have been:

 Result maps

 By-election results

 By-elections are held for any vacancies that arise between elections.